lijitin/CS401prj18F/README.md

 #### Package - tree
 - a package which helps in creating a tree data structure for holding menu objects.
 - works closely with the menu package

 "TNode.java"
  - the tree node class.
 Each node has a single parent or none(null).
 A node can have multiple child or none.
  - implementation details can be be found in the file.

 "TreeLoader.java"
  - a helper class which "ties" the Menu objects into a Tree structure.
 Uses TNode<T> and the menu package.
  - exports a TNode reference which points to the root of the created tree ADT.

 "NodeVisitor.java"
  - the "main program" of the application
  - handles the logic and the transversing of the created menuTree ADT.

+#### Package - menu
+- a package with the details of each "page" of the menu interface.
+- each class (MenuX.java, MenuX_X.java) represents a page in the interface
+- menus provides a performFunction() method which acts as an API that can link to external function calls.
+- reorganized with subpackage - submenu for second "layer" menus

 #### Package - customADTs
 - includes reusable data structure components
 - ABList is an Unsorted-Array-Based-List ADT for intermediate storing for input data